sa-tre/satre-specification/docs/source/evaluation.md

 ## Who should evaluate a TRE against SATRE?

-This section is broadly aimed at {ref}`Operators <infrastructure_roles>` of TREs at institutions hosting sensitive data research projects.
+This section is aimed at {ref}`Operators <infrastructure_roles>` and {ref}`Information Governance Managers <governance_roles>` of TREs at institutions hosting sensitive data research projects.
 The example evaluations provided may also be of use to TRE {ref}`Developers <infrastructure_roles>` who wish to review existing implementations as well as the specification.

 (why_evaluate)=